 In 2016, NMHC extended the useful lives of certain assets based on an independent assessment.
-This resulted in a reduction of depreciation expense of \$35,898 for the three months and year ended August 31, 2016, as compared to the depreciation expense computed using former lives.
-Management estimated there was a reduction of \$9,000 of depreciation expense in the three months ended November 30, 2016 compared to the similar period in fiscal year 2016.
+This resulted in a reduction of depreciation expense of \$35,898 for the three and twelve month periods ended August 31, 2016, as compared to the depreciation expense computed using former lives.
+Management estimated that this extension of the useful lives reduced depreciation expenses by approximately \$9,000 and \$36,000 for the three and twelve month periods ended August 31, 2017.